CMPS-6100/lab-06-template/lab-07.md

 # CMPS 6100  Lab 07

-In this lab, you implement and use graph algorithms.
+In this lab, you continue to implement and use fundamental data structures, focussing on Trees and Graphs.

 Some prompts will require you to edit `main.py` and others will require answers will go in `answers.md`.